rodber/blog/_posts/2022/2022-04-09-workflow-php.md

 I can abstract predictable needs, but many stuff are too green and potential candidates for re-factoring loop as it evolves.
 I realized that my code went wrong when new business rules keep being added for a long period (4 years).
 You know how it goes, one writes a clean implementation and years later it has a galore of prep steps, moderation enforcement, etc.

-My mess was caused by adding more toppings and enforcing new rules on users.
-For user gates that can be solved with request middleware, but for extra steps there's no one-size fits all solution.
-Plugin strategies (event sourcing among others) help on the toppings situation, but is not that flexible and it works best if the system needs are already predicted.
+My mess was caused by adding more features and enforcing new rules on users.
+For user restrictions you apply request middleware, but for random extra stuff there's no one-size fits all solution.
+Plugin strategies (event sourcing among others) help, but is not that flexible and it works best if the system needs are already predicted.
 Back to square one.

 ## Here be Workflows!